gouzylla/gender_detection_from_scratch/README.md

 # Gender_detection_from_scratch
 * Picture folder to array transformation
 * CNN model creation for image classification
-* OpenCV for livestream utilisation
+* OpenCV for livestream utilization
 * Streamlit for web application